 Welcome to Questar III’s Schools of Excellence.
-We are pleased that you have chosen to study in one of our Career and Technical, Alternative Learning, Career Studies, New Visions and Adult Education programs.
+We are pleased that you have chosen to study in one of our Career and Technical, Alternative Learning, Career Studies and Adult Education programs.
 We will do our best to ensure that you are successful in your course work and that you enjoy your experience here.

 Questar III provides educational services through a cooperative program in which twenty-three school districts participate.
 This cooperative effort allows us to offer a varied and up-to-date curriculum.

 You have traveled to this school from your local school, where you are a member of the student body.
 You are an important member of this school as well.
 We invite you to participate actively in all aspects of the school’s daily operation — your voice will add value and meaning to our relationship.

 The purpose of this handbook is to increase your understanding of Questar III’s functions — its objectives, goals and procedures.
 This will assist your progress in your program of study, as well as enhance your experience here.